k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/10_retention_period_options.md

 ## Get the Retention Period Options

-This API can be used to get the retention period options for the following 2 activities:
+This API can be used to get the period options for the following 2 activities:

-- Creating a data versioning extract task.
+- Retention period for the extracted LUIs.

 - Reserving entities in the target environment.